3urobeat/nuxt-webserial/README.md

 ### server
 Contains files loaded on the server side.

-The file `serialDevice.ts` handles spawning `serialService.mjs` and handling communication between it and the websocket.
+The file `serialDevice.ts` handles spawning `mounts/serialService.mjs` and handling communication between it and the websocket.
-The file `socketStorage.ts` contains a collection to store existing WebSocketServers to reuse them.

 **middleware:**
-The file `serialWebsocket.ts` handles getting or creating a new WebSocketServer to allow websocket communication with the client.
+The file `serialWebsocket.ts` handles creating a WebSocketServer to allow websocket communication with the client.
 It accepts data from `serialDevice.ts` and `index.vue` and passes data around between the two.

 **mounts:**
 Contains mount points for the mounted serial devices, each device mount in a subdirectory named by ID.
 The file `serialService.mjs` is spawned as a child process by `serialDevice.ts` and handles creating and interfacing with virtual mount points on the Linux server.
 This is required because we cannot directly interface with mount points from the nuxt process without running into a V8 engine missing lock exception.

+The mount points it creates are `ttyVIRT0` and `ttyVIRT1`.
+Other processes can interact with `ttyVIRT0`, the serialService interacts with the other side of the loopback `ttyVIRT1`.

 ### /
 Entry point `app.vue`.